Active Standard ASTM D6079 Developed by Subcommittee: D02.E0

 Note 1: It is not known that this test method will predict the performance of all additive/fuel combinations.
 Additional work is underway to establish this correlation and future revisions of this test method may be necessary once this work is complete.

 1.3 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.

 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicable regulatory limitations prior to use.
-Specific warning statements are given in Section 7.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
+Specific warning statements are given in Section .